Cross-Category Functional Grasp Transfer: EXPERIMENT

 \subsection{Functional Grasp Synthesis}

-As mentioned in Section~\ref{sec:3.4}, we employ an optimization method based on predicted touch code and functional grasp type to synthesis functional grasp.
+As mentioned in Sec.~\ref{sec:3.4}, we employ an optimization method based on predicted touch code and functional grasp type to synthesise functional grasp.
 It can be observed from the results in Fig.~\ref{fig_62} that objects from both seen and unseen categories can achieve functional grasps effectively.
 For example, within the red box, the dexterous hand's index and middle fingertip accurately land on the left and right buttons of the mouse, while the thumb, ring finger, and little finger grasp the sides of the mouse.
 Another example is the electric teapot in the blue box, where the thumb presses the switch above the handle, and the remaining fingers hold the handle.
-Moreover, we use Isaac Gym~\cite{makoviychuk2021isaac} to calculate the success rate of grasps, where the object is considered to be grasped successfully if it does not fall within 10 seconds under random external force interference after being grasped.
-As indicated in the Tab.~\ref{tab:2}, our method demonstrated a good success rate on both seen and unseen objects.
+These successful functional grasp results stem from accurate touch code predictions and the effective pre-grasp poses provided by our functional grasp types.
+Moreover, we use Isaac Gym~\cite{makoviychuk2021isaac} to calculate grasp success rate.
+A successful grasp must lift the object against gravity for 5s and then withstand an additional 5s of continuously and randomly changing force disturbances.
+As indicated in the Tab.~\ref{tab:2}, our method demonstrate a good success rate on both seen and unseen objects.
 For instance, in the case of cross-category grasp synthesis, the success rate for flashlights reached 83.3\%.